odoo/odoo/doc/howtos/rdtraining/inheritance.rst

 The view part inheritance from the previous practical example can be found `here <https://github.com/odoo/odoo/blob/691d1f087040f1ec7066e485d19ce3662dfc6501/addons/account_fleet/views/account_move_views.xml#L3-L17>`__.

-.. exercise:: Add fields on Users view
+.. exercise:: Add fields on the Users view

     Add the ``property_ids`` field on the ``base.view_users_form`` in a new page of the notebook.